|Matlab hint||Exercise 2|

 index nc_single Result Error 3 _________________ __________________ 7 _________________ __________________ 11 _________________ __________________ 15 _________________ __________________

-The results of the previous exercise should have convinced you that you need a composite Newton-Cotes rule in order to accurately do numerical integration.
+The results of Exercise 6 should have convinced you that you need a composite Newton-Cotes rule in order to accurately do numerical integration.
 In the following exercise you will use nc_single as a helper function for a composite Newton-Cotes routine.

 In the previous exercise, the table served to illustrate the behavior of the integration routine.
 Suppose, on the other hand, that you had an integration routine and you wanted to be sure it had no errors.
 It is not good enough to just see that you can get ``good'' answers.
 In addition, it must converge at the correct rate.
-I use tables such as the previous one to convince myself that newly-written code is correct.
+Tables such as the previous one are one of the most powerful debugging and verification tools a researcher has.

 Like Newton-Cotes quadrature, Gauss-Legendre quadrature interpolates the integrand by a polynomial and integrates the polynomial.
 Instead of uniformly spaced points, Gauss-Legendre uses optimally-spaced points.
 Furthermore, Gauss-Legendre converges as degree gets large, unlike Newton-Cotes, as we saw above.
 Of course, in real applications, one does not use higher and higher degrees of quadrature-one uses more and more subintervals, each with some given degree of quadrature.

-The disadvantage of Gauss-Legendre quadrature is that there is no simple formula for the node points and weights.
+The disadvantage of Gauss-Legendre quadrature is that there is no easy way to compute the node points and weights.
 Instead, the values are tabulated (see, for example, Table 5.10 in Atkinson, page 276).
 We will be using a Matlab function to serve as a table of node points and weights.
-Atkinson discusses Gauss-Legendre quadrature in Section 5.3.
+Atkinson discusses Gauss-Legendre quadrature in Section 5.3, giving expressions for the node point locations and weights.

 The following two exercises involve writing m-files analogous to nc_single.m and nc_quad.m.